22 Must-See Modern Western Movies from the Last 22 Years

 14. The Lone Ranger (2013)

-The Lone Ranger is a classic Old West character and his adventures have been featured in several movies and television shows, but only the 2013 version stars Armie Hammer as the masked man and Johnny Depp as his faithful companion, Tonto.
+The Lone Ranger is a classic Old West character and his adventures have been featured in several movies and television shows, and most notably acted by Clayton Moore, but only the 2013 version stars Armie Hammer as the masked man and Johnny Depp as his faithful companion, Tonto.

 Although it was not a box office smash, the movie earned two Oscar nominations, one for Best Visual Effects and the other for Best Makeup and Hairstyling.